 These days, everyone knows it is against the law to beat a child, but many people worry that merely raising a hand to spank a child is a criminal offense.
-So is spanking legal or illegal?
-Where does the government draw the line on parent’s right to discipline in California?
+So it illegal to spank your child in California?
+Where does the government draw the line on parent’s right to discipline?
 The bottom line is that spanking is legal, but it must fall under what the law defines as “reasonable discipline” and that is where many parents get in trouble.

 Is Spanking Illegal in California?
 Not Usually

 These days, child-rearing experts around the globe debate the merits of corporal punishment.
-But the law does not consider whether it is right or wrong, but merely sets limits regarding what is considered abuse and what is considered “reasonable discipline.”
+Many claim that when a parent responds to a problem with violence, children believe that it is reasonable to turn to violence when they encounter a problem.
+But the law does not consider whether it is right or wrong and in fact, upholds a parent’s rights to punish their child as they see fit, though the state does set limits regarding what is considered abuse and what is considered “reasonable.”

-While everyone will have their own personal definition of reasonable discipline, the only one that matters when it comes to the legal definition of child abuse is the one defined by the law, which states that the punishment must be warranted and not be excessive under the specific circumstances.
-The punishment must also not fall under the legal definition of child abuse, which occurs when a child is exposed to cruel or inhuman corporal punishment or an injury that results in a traumatic condition, including but not limited to punching, kicking or choking.
-In other words, a parent’s right to discipline in California is pretty wide open, as long as they do not use excessive force for a given situation.
+While everyone will have their own personal definition of reasonable discipline, the only one that matters when it comes to the legal definition of child abuse is the one defined by California law, which states that the punishment must be warranted and not be excessive under the specific circumstances.
+The punishment must also not fall under the legal definition of child abuse, which occurs when a child is exposed to cruel or inhuman corporal punishment or any type of injuries that result in a traumatic condition, including but not limited to punching, kicking or choking.
+In other words, a parent’s right to discipline is pretty wide open, as long as they do not use excessive force for a given situation.

-Unfortunately, the definition of “reasonable discipline” leaves a lot of gray area between what is legal and what is illegal spanking, which is why it is so important to always work with a top child abuse defense attorney if you have been charged with a crime after punishing your child.
+Unfortunately, the definition of “reasonable discipline” in California leaves a lot of gray area between whether or not it is illegal to spank your child, which is why it is so important to always work with a top child abuse defense attorney if you have been charged with a crime after punishing your child.

-Circumstance is one of the most important factors when prosecutors determine: is spanking illegal or legal in California under the definition of reasonable discipline.
-In one case that went before the California Circuit Court of Appeals, it was determined that parents could use a wooden spoon to spank their child, even though it left bruises, because they tried multiple forms of non-violent punishment to curb their daughter’s bad behavior before turning to spanking.
+Circumstance is one of the most important factors when California prosecutors determine if it is illegal to spank your child in a given situation.
+In one case that went before the California Circuit Court of Appeals, it was determined that a parent could use a wooden spoon to spank their child, even though it left bruises, because they tried multiple forms of non-violent punishment to curb their daughter’s bad behavior before turning to spanking.

 What to do if You’re Charged with a Crime After Spanking

-While parents have a lot of leeway when it comes to disciplining their children in California, it’s important to recognize that it’s very possible to say something that may cross the line into child abuse.
+While parents have a lot of leeway when it comes to disciplining an unruly juvenile, it’s important to recognize that it’s very possible to say something that the police may use as evidence of child abuse in your case, especially if your child was left with a visible injury.
 This is why you should never talk tot he police without your defense attorney present.
-If you have been accused of child abuse, Peter M. Liss can help.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+For more information on when it is illegal to spank your child in California, please call Peter M. Liss.
+You can contact his office for a free initial consultation by calling (760) 643-4050 or (858) 486-3024.